SimonLodal/xenum/docs/README.md

 ### constexpr lookup
-If you define the lookup implementation as "cxp" (instead of "ext"), you still get the above fromRandNum() methods (but now inlined), and an additional set of methods with "cxp" prefix:
+If you define the lookup implementation as "cxp" (instead of "ext"), you still get the above fromRandNum() methods (but now inlined), and an additional method with "cxp" prefix:

 	static constexpr Fruit _cxpFromRandNum(const int& q);
-	static constexpr bool _cxpFromRandNum(const int& q, Fruit& result) noexcept;

-They work like the non-constexpr variants, only difference is that they work at compile time.
+It works like the non-constexpr variants, only difference is it works at compile time.
-On the other hand they are very inefficient at runtime, so you should always use the non-constexpr variants at runtime.
+On the other hand it is very inefficient at runtime, so you should always use the non-constexpr variant at runtime.

 ## Reference